MIRI and NIRCam Coronagraphy of HR8799 b

 (ii) Schedulability: Do the visibility windows of the science target and PSF calibrator overlap at the time of the desired observation?

 In order to observe the science target and PSF reference star in a contiguous, non-interruptible sequence, both objects need to be observable at the same time.
-With the restrictions on the observability HR 8799 known (from our previous work in the CVT), we now use the CVT to verify that both HD 218261 and HD 220657 are visible at the same time HR 8799, finding that there are 2 periods over which the targets' visibility windows overlap.
+With the restrictions on the observability HR 8799 known (from previous work in the CVT), you can now use the CVT to verify that both HD 218261 and HD 220657 are visible at the same time as HR 8799, finding that there are two periods over which the targets' visibility windows overlap.
 Since they are less than 5º apart, it is the case.

 (iii) Proximity: Is the PSF calibrator in relatively close proximity to the science target?